 The Snyder County Libraries are thrilled to have been approved to be an Educational Improvement Organization, able to accept EITC funding from participating businesses.
-For more information and to discuss our funding needs, please call Pam Ross, Executive Director at 570-374-7163, ext.
-2 or email her at email@example.com .
+For more information and to discuss our funding needs, please call Pam Ross, Executive Director at 570-374-7163 or email her here.

 We have 3 approved programs, all of which greatly expand upon and enhance children’s public school experience.
 These programs are: